Gridflare/lndpytools/README.md

 More scripts will be added over time and there is no guarantee of backwards compatibility.

+Some of these scripts, particularly `improvecentrality.py` are resource intensive and should not be run on node hardware.

 ## Usage

 Download the repository